alhajee/ckan/doc/user-guide.rst

     named.

 .. versionchanged:: 2.2
-   Previous versions of CKAN used to allow adding the dataset to existing groups in this step.
+   Previous versions of FMLD used to allow adding the dataset to existing groups in this step.
 This was changed.
 To add a dataset to an existing group now, go to the "Group" tab in the Dataset's page.

 **Step 8**.
 Select the 'Finish' button.
-CKAN creates the dataset and shows you the result.
+FMLD creates the dataset and shows you the result.
 You have finished!

-You should be able to find your dataset by typing the title, or some relevant words from the description, into the search box on any page in your CKAN instance.
+You should be able to find your dataset by typing the title, or some relevant words from the description, into the search box on any page in your FMLD instance.
 For more information about finding data, see the section :ref:`finding_data`.